Group leader: Dr. Jarno Drost

-Organoids as representative models for pediatric renal and rhabdoid tumors
+Organoids as representative models for childhood solid tumors

-Besides tumor organoids, we also use healthy tissue-derived organoids for the generation of tumor models.
-We apply different genome editing technologies (such as CRISPR/Cas9 technology) to healthy organoids to generate kidney tumor progression models, as we have previously described for colorectal cancer (see video below).
+Besides tumor organoids, we use healthy tissue-derived organoids for the generation of tumor models.
+We apply different genome editing technologies (such as CRISPR/Cas9 technology) to healthy organoids to generate tumor progression models.
 Such engineered tumor organoids provide genetically defined models that allow for studying the contribution of specific genetic alterations to tumorigenesis.
-We are also applying this technology to study mutational signatures in a wide range of childhood cancers and childhood cancer predisposition syndromes.

 Meister, M.T., Groot Koerkamp, M.J.A., de Souza, T., Breunis, W.B., Frazer-Mendelewska, E., Brok, M., DeMartino, J., Manders, F., Calandrini, C., Kerstens, H.H.D., Janse, A., Dolman, M.E.M., Eising, S., Langenberg, K.P.S., van Tuil, M., Knops, R.R.G., van Scheltinga, S.T., Hiemcke-Jiwa, L.S., Flucke, U., Merks, J.H.M., van Noesel, M.M., Tops, B.B.J., Hehir-Kwa, J.Y., Kemmeren, P., Molenaar, J.J., van de Wetering, M., van Boxtel, R., Drost, J.#, Holstege, F.C.P#.
 Mesenchymal tumor organoid models recapitulate rhabdomyosarcoma subtypes.
 EMBO Molecular Medicine 2022 Aug 2; e16001.